Mafia: Definitive Edition: Gameplay

-A post-release update released in October 2020 added new activities in the game's Free Ride mode, including taxi missions and a racing mode which takes place in the autodrome featured in the mission "Fair Play".
+A post-launch update released in October 2020 added new activities in the game's Free Ride mode, including taxi missions and a racing mode which takes place in the autodrome featured in the mission "Fair Play".
 Also included in the update is the ability to play the game in black and white, labeled in the game's settings menu as "Noir Mode" as a homage to film noir movies of the era, as well as various options allowing the player to show or hide parts of the game's HUD.

 Plot

+In 1938, mobster Thomas "Tommy" Angelo meets police detective John Norman and seeks his help to secure his family's protection from his former associates, the Salieri crime family.
+To prove that his story is true, Tommy offers to tell Norman what led to his current predicament.

-In 1930, impoverished taxi driver Thomas "Tommy" Angelo is strong-armed by two members of the Salieri crime family—Paulie Lombardo and Sam Trapani—into helping them escape an ambush by the rival Morello family.
-Tommy is compensated for his help and offered a position in Don Ennio Salieri's organization, which he initially refuses, but is forced to accept after being attacked by two Morello gangsters in an act of revenge.
-Tommy begins to assist with running Salieri's rackets across Lost Heaven, overseen by his consigliere Frank Colletti, and befriends Paulie and Sam while earning Salieri's respect for thwarting Don Marcu Morello's attempts to take over his businesses.
+In 1930, Tommy is a taxi driver struggling through the Great Depression.
+One night, he is strong-armed by two Salieri gangsters—Paulie Lombardo and Sam Trapani—into helping them escape an ambush by the rival Morello family.
+Tommy is compensated for his help and offered a position in Don Ennio Salieri's organization, which he initially declines.
+However, after two Morello gangsters track him down and destroy his cab in an act of revenge, Tommy seeks Salieri's protection and exacts retribution upon his attackers with Paulie's help.
+Tommy subsequently joins the Salieri family, assisting with running their rackets across Lost Heaven, overseen by Salieri's consigliere Frank Colletti, and befriending Paulie and Sam as they carry out various jobs together.

-In 1932, Tommy, now a made man in the Salieri family, begins a relationship with Sarah Marino, the daughter of Salieri's bartender Luigi, after protecting her from a street gang.
+In 1932, Tommy, now a made man in the Salieri family, enters a relationship with Sarah Marino, the daughter of Salieri's bartender Luigi, after protecting her from a gang of street hoodlums.
 On Salieri's orders, Tommy and Paulie retaliate against the gang, but learn that their leader, whom Paulie killed, was the son of corrupt city councillor Roberto Ghillotti, who vows revenge.
-Later, Tommy is ordered to destroy a brothel for switching its loyalties to Morello, and kill an informant named Michelle who is working there, but ends up sparing her at Sam's request and covering up his actions.
+Later, Tommy is ordered to destroy a brothel for switching its loyalties to Morello and kill an informant named Michelle who is working there.
+Tommy ends up sparing Michelle at Sam's request, and later assists him in killing a witness to the murder of Ghillotti's son.

-In 1933, Morello ramps up his efforts to dismantle Salieri's organization, gaining support from the corrupt police force and Ghillotti.
+In 1933, Don Marcu Morello ramps up his efforts to dismantle Salieri's organization, gaining support from the corrupt police force and Ghillotti.
 Following an ambush on a bootlegging operation, Salieri finds that Frank has disappeared with the family's account books, and reluctantly orders Tommy to kill him.
-Discovering Frank has become desillusioned with the criminal lifestyle and made a deal with the FBI after Morello threatened his family, Tommy allows him to flee the country with his family in exchange for the books, and covers up his actions once again.
+Discovering Frank has become disillusioned with the criminal lifestyle and made a deal with the FBI after Morello threatened his family, Tommy allows him to flee the country with his family in exchange for the books, and covers up his actions.
+Later, Tommy helps Salieri secure a deal with a whiskey magnate from Kentucky, which saves the Salieri family's fortunes.